titardrew/hand-detection/README.md

     `pip install -r requirements.txt`

-**Note**: For gpu support you should have tensorflow with gpu + cuda + cudnn (see tf docs)
+**Note**: For gpu support you should have tensorflow with gpu + cuda + cudnn (see tf docs) Also note, that I used the newest tf version (1.8.0), but I have not specified tha in requirements.txt file, as I am not sure, that this will crush on earlier versions.

 ### Docker (Recommended)